mace-cream/clusterhowto/README.md

 ---------------------------------------
 ## Important Notice

-Each process on manage node is allowed 10 GB memory and 14 CPUs.
+* Each process on manage node is allowed 10 GB memory and 14 CPUs.
+* Add `-t 1024` if you request GPU resources.
+Your program is allowed to run 1024 minutes in maximum.

 ## Temporary Resource Adjustment Notice: